chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning-1-synver/post.md

 ## Syntactic Versioning

 Syntactic Versioning is a nuget library that can determine the public API differences between `.dll` files.
-It is aware of the API surface change aspects of semantic versioning and can determine the magnitude of the difference between two libraries, as well as the new version number if given the old.
+It is aware of the API surface change aspects of semantic versioning and can determine the magnitude of the difference between two public APIs, as well as the new version number if given the old.

 If a library `MyProject` has the following class `MyClass` with method `MyMethod` in it: